MohamedElsayedd1/Dapper-Dasher-Game/README.md

-Here’s a `README.md` and description for your repository:

----

 # Dapper Dasher Game

 This repository contains the source code for **Dapper Dasher**, a simple 2D side-scrolling game built using the Raylib library.
 The player controls a character named Scarfy, who must navigate through a series of obstacles (nebulas) while running across a scrolling background.
 The objective is to avoid collisions with nebulas and reach the finish line to win the game.